Robert-Such/PyCharm-setup-with-Docker-Flask-MySQL/readme.md

 # Project Description
-This project is a homework assignment to teach how to get Pycharm setup with Docker, Flask, MySQL, and Postman.
++ This project is to demonstrate a basic Pycharm setup to get started with using Flask and MySQL.
++ Docker is being used to deliver Flask and MySQL from within their own individual containers.
++ Postman is being used to verfiy that requests are being properly handled.

 # Screenshot from Postman
 ![postman request output](screenshots/postman.png)